Skip to main content

 The Stress Mastery Thing (This Is The Part Where I Mention The Product, Sorry)

 Okay look.
 Here's where I'm supposed to tell you about this 30-minute stress reset thing.
 It's free.
-It's basically an AI coach that helps you figure out which stress pattern you're stuck in and gives you something specific to try.
+It's basically an AI coach that helps you figure out which zone you're in, which stress pattern you're stuck in, and gives you something specific to try that works for your actual capacity level.

 I'm mentioning it because—and I know this sounds like marketing copy but I mean it—it's designed for people whose brains don't naturally do the boundary/structure thing.
 You tell it you're spiraling about Monday and it doesn't give you some generic advice about self-care.
-It gives you a specific behavior to interrupt the pattern.
+It figures out what zone you're in and gives you a specific behavior that works in that zone to interrupt the pattern.

 If you try it and it helps, there's a subscription.
 Monthly if you're skeptical (don't blame you), annual if you want to commit (it's like $299/year which honestly I'm not sure if that's expensive or reasonable, depends on how much you hate Sundays I guess).
 The subscription adapts to your brain instead of making you adapt to some system that works for neurotypical people with perfect executive function.